jz427/NetworkScanner/README.md

 Each port’s data is stored as a dictionary and returned as a list of findings.

 <img width="656" height="465" alt="image" src="https://github.com/user-attachments/assets/1e75ad18-1847-46be-9025-96c4218934b0" /> <br/><br/>

-**We create a function to begin our scan.
-We create a object using the nmap library.
-We then call the object to run a scan of our target/s using the aggressive, detect services version of Nmap.
-We create a list to hold the results and then iterate through the hosts(in this case one).
-The function continues to iterate through the protocols such as udp or tcp, and finally the port.
-We then collect this infomation including the service, product, version and cpe(Common Platform Enumeration identifier) which helps us find CVEs.
-It then returns a list of dictionaries, one for each port** <br/><br/>

 **When running this I was having trouble with certain CVE and CPE formats linking together, therefore I needed to make sure the script could handle the old and new CPEs.
 I did this by creating a function that converts old CPE strings into the modern fomrat of CPE 2.3** <br/><br/>
 <img width="689" height="203" alt="image" src="https://github.com/user-attachments/assets/0434cd31-88eb-4af0-98db-cc86360e4aa0" />